 Butter Chicken recipe step by step instructions

-- add yoghurt to the spices and whisk to combine (shown in photos 10-11)
+- add yoghurt to the spices and whisk to combine (photos 9 – 10)

-- use a knife to cut the chicken breast into chunky pieces (1-2 cm) (shown in photo 12)
+- use a knife to cut the chicken breast into chunky pieces (1-2 cm) (photo 11)

 Creamy Butter Chicken recipe steps